Kahwa is a fragrant Kashmiri beverage made with spices and almonds. Always served hot, the tea is suitable for the region’s cold climate.

 - You can skip cloves and saffron.

-- Do not steep the tea for a longer duration as it will become bitter.
+- Do not steep the tea longer, as it will become bitter.

 Serve the Kahwa with traditional Kashmiri bread.